• Disease Overview

 Clinical Trials and Studies

-Research into the inheritance patterns in PPB patients and their families has already led to the understanding that the DICER1 gene mutation is the reason why some families have a tendency to develop PPB or other problems.
-DICER1 specific surveillance guidelines are available for anyone with PPB, another DICER1-related condition or variation in the DICER1 gene.
+Research into the inheritance patterns in PPB patients and their families has already led to the understanding that the DICER1 gene variant is the reason why some individuals are more likely to develop PPB or other kinds of tumors.
+DICER1-specific surveillance guidelines are available for anyone with PPB, another DICER1-related condition, or variant in the DICER1 gene.
 This research is ongoing.
 Please contact the International PPB/DICER1 Registry for more information about this study:

 The International Pleuropulmonary Blastoma/DICER1 Registry

-Anne Harris, MPH, CCRP or Kris Ann Schultz, MD
+Paige Mallinger, MS, CCRP, MPH, CCRP or Kris Ann P. Schultz, MD

 Phone: 612-813-7121